Heneros/mern-project-typescript/README.md

 MERN.
 TS.
 Fullstack app about booking villa.
 You can create account through Google, Github or using email(don't forget accept validation letter in mail box).
 You can reset password.
 In this app have 4 roles: admin, editor, user and visitor

-In this app you also can have chat with another users.
+In this app you also can have live chat with another users.
+Also, have E-commerce

 # Packages